- Original / Generic tool comparison

 Load testing contacts crimped with off-brand tools

 If you aren’t using manufacturer original tools, but your connectors are carrying significant current: Load test them before you leave them in-situ.
 If you think it’s going to carry 10 amps continuously, then test it as such.
 Manufacturer current ratings cannot be guaranteed if you haven’t crimped them with their tools.
-While many cheap tools may make nice looking crimps, correct force on the wire part is not a given.
+While many cheap tools may make nice looking crimps, correct force on the conductor part is not a given.

 Even if it tests good, you may still have future problems because moisture can leak in over time, reacting with the different metals in use, resulting in a meltdown.
 To avoid this, contacts can be soldered, with the caveat of less mechanical durability mentioned previously.